saucelabs/helm-charts/SAUCE-CONNECT.md

 ## Pod restart

 The `terminationGracePeriodSeconds` is set to 600 seconds to allow sufficient time for jobs using the Sauce Connect Proxy to finish.
+It is recommended to adjust this value according to your tests typical duration.